 API

-This document describes Empirica's server, client and shared APIs.
+This document describes Empirica's , and APIs.

 Empirica.gameInit(callback)